fml-fam/craze/README.md

     ##   user  system elapsed
     ## 10.241   0.330   1.345

 As I recall, R's matrix multiplication does some pre-scanning for bad numerical values.
-None of the implementations that follow do, so there is some overhead there that may or may not be of value to you.
+None of the implementations that follow do, so there is some overhead in this implementation that may or may not be of value to you.

 Here's the float test (single precision, CPU)